Pantocyclus/InstantSCCS/README.md

 - Save the reward (it should save 0 turns here, as compared to 12 turns on the NC test)<br/>
 - Craft and consume 1x honey bun of Boris (163+ adv remaining, 14/11/0 organs)<br/>
-- Craft and use a philter of phorce and an oil of expertise<br/>
+- Craft and use a philter of phorce<br/>
 - Buy and use a Ben-Gal™ Balm<br/>
 - Equip the dented scepter<br/>
 - Buff up as necessary for the Mus test <br/>